• Menu

 Smaller than the monasteries of Varlaam and Great Meteoron, the monastery of Agios Nikolaos is dedicated to Saint Nicholas.

-It was founded in the 13th or 14th century and is best known for its beautiful frescoes, attributed to to the Cretan painter Theophanes (16th century).
+Founded in the 13th or 14th century and is best known for its beautiful frescoes, attributed to to the Cretan painter Theophanes (16th century).

 Monastery of Agios Stefanos (Monastery of Saint Stephen)